 Storyline – 8.5/10

 The story of Child Light follows a young girl named Aurora from 1985 Austria, who contracts an illness, which causes her to fall into a prolonged sleep.
-She wakes up to fins herself in the world of Lemuria, which has had its sun, moon and stars stolen by the Black Queen.
+She wakes up to find herself in the world of Lemuria, which has had its sun, moon, and stars stolen by the Black Queen.
 It’s Aurora’s job, with the help of several allies, to recover these celestial bodies and reunite with her father in her own world.
-The story is very reminiscent of both Sleeping Beauty and many films in the Studio Ghibli library, such as Kiki’s Delivery Service and Spirited Away, in that in features a young girl coming of age and learning to survive in the world.
-The dialogue in story is structured through rhyme, making the story essentially feel like an extremely long poem, which is very original for a video game.
+The story is very reminiscent of both Sleeping Beauty and many films in the Studio Ghibli library, such as Kiki’s Delivery Service and Spirited Away, in that it features a young girl coming of age and learning to survive in the world.
+The dialogue in the story is structured through rhyme, making the story essentially feel like an extremely long poem, which is very original for a video game.
 There are times when the poetry is somewhat hit and miss, but for the most part, it adds positively to this extremely artistically driven game.
 While it may not be as funny as South Park, it certainly has a lot more artistic value attached to it in every way.

 Originality – 9/10

 To call this game unique is an understatement.
-It has uniqueness attached to it in every aspect, from the stunning, hand-painted visuals, the greatly necessary variety in gameplay and the intricate and wonderful story.
-Influence for this title can be very easily identified, but all its influences have had an extremely positive effect, and allowed for the making of a very different and gripping experience.
+It has uniqueness attached to it in every aspect, from the stunning, hand-painted visuals, the greatly necessary variety in gameplay, and the intricate and wonderful story.
+Influence for this title can be very easily identified, but all its influences have had an extremely positive effect and allowed for the making of a very different and gripping experience.

-Overall, Child of Light is an artistic tour de force of a video game, with great gameplay, great visuals and a great story.
+Overall, Child of Light is an artistic tour de force of a video game, with great gameplay, great visuals, and a great story.
 I think if it were to have been made to last a whole lot longer, then it would have been a much greater force to be reckoned with.
 But regardless, this game is, to me, one of the standout titles of this year so far.